brndnmtthws/brndn-io/content/posts/the-10x-engineer-is-a-myth-its-more-like-100x/index.md

 ## What Does This Mean?

 Should we all worship these 100x engineers?
 No, because this distribution isn't unique to software development.
-It's a fundamental pattern we see across many fields.
-The key insight is that value creation is highly concentrated, and the best performers are orders of magnitude more productive than average.
+You see the same kind of concentration all over the place.
+A small number of people usually account for a wildly outsized share of the value.

 What can you do with this information?
 Not much, honestly.
 You can't reliably identify 100x engineers before they prove themselves.
 Like trying to predict the stock market, you can only recognize exceptional performance in hindsight.
 The best approach is to create an environment where exceptional talent can thrive and be recognized.